 City Building & Fire Department

-In a Jim Reis column in the May 17, 1999 Kentucky Post, he notes this building was built around
+In the May 17, 1999 Kentucky Post, Jim Reis notes this building was built around

 1885, cost $8,000, and served as a school, as well as the city building.
 It sat on the same